vtex/shoreline/styleguides/admin/documentation/theming/styling.md

 ### cn

-To add styles from the theme in a native element or an external component that doesn't have our API you can this function.
+To add styles from the theme in a native element or an external component that doesn't have our API you can use this function.

 The function receives an object in the same way as `styles` and `styleOverrides` and turns into a `className`.